siangernlow/tp/docs/DeveloperGuide.md

 If VirusTracker creates the Unique Identifiers, this benefit would be lost since users will need to find the Unique Identifier provided by the VirusTracker.

-### Deleting Visit using a Unique Identifier (Shu long)
+### Deleting Visit using a specific Index (Shu long)
 This feature allows the VirusTracker to delete the certain visit histories easily from the visit book as it may contain incorrect information that does not contribute to contact tracing and generating the potential list for quarantine.
 Hence, implementing this feature is necessary which enables the user to be more flexible in handling the data by removing the invalid visit record from the data before adding the updated version.

-**Format:** `deleteVisit UNIQUE_IDENTIFIER`
+**Format:** `deleteVisit Index`

-* `UNIQUE_IDENTIFIER` refers to the Index of the targeted visit inside the displayed visit list.
+* `Index` refers to the Index of the targeted visit inside the displayed visit list.
 The targeted visit must exist in VirusTracker.

 #### Implementation

-* The visit that corresponds to the specified VISIT_IDENTIFIER will be removed from the visit list.
+* The visit that corresponds to the specified Index will be removed from the visit list.

 #### Sequence diagram
 The sequence diagram below shows how the deleteVisit operation works.
 Certain utility classes have been omitted for readability.